julianchurchill/text-adventure/README.md

 - [IDEA] Add other verbs - attack, eat, drink, dance, drop, give
 - [IDEA] Optional images to go with text?
+- [IDEA] Sounds - looped bells ringing when near the clock tower, mice scratching at the church, spooky ambiance for the graveyard, hustle and bustle for the market and so on.

 Done
 ====